mth/yeti/doc/reference.rst

     ListItem    = Expression SP ("\.\." !OpChar Expression)?
 SP;
     HashItem    = Expression Colon Expression SP;

-List and and hash map literals are syntactically both enclosed in square brackets.
+List and hash map literals are syntactically both enclosed in square brackets.
 The difference is that hash map items have the key expression and colon prepended to the value expression, while list items have only the value expression.
 Empty hash map constructor is written as ``[:]`` to